portellam/deploy-VFIO/README.md

-## Status
-work-in-progress

 ## Description
 Effortlessly deploy a VFIO setup (PCI passthrough).
 Multi-boot: Select a VGA (GPU) device for Host at GRUB boot menu.
 VFIO: Run any Guest OS with PCI hardware as a Virtual machine (VM), with your desktop OS untouched.

+## Status
+work-in-progress

+### What works
+* VFIO setups:      Static no-GRUB setup works.
+Devices will bind to vfio-pci.
+* Essential setups: all work.
+* Extras setups:    all work minus exceptions listed below.
+Auto-Xorg needs to parse arguments (as it does in its installer).

+### What is currently not working
+* VFIO setups:    Multiboot and Static GRUB install but do not work.
+Devices fail to bind to vfio-pci? (possible misused kernel commandline)
+* Extras setups:  Looking Glass and Scream fail to build automatically.
+* Usage is partially working.
+Not all possible combinations of arguments currently work together.

+### To-do
+* fix malfunctioning installs.
+* add quality-of-life; include Yes/no prompts, include automation, fix usage.
+* include example XML files for virtual machines.
+* include visual guides?

 ## Why?
 * **Separation-of-Concerns**